-The scope of work for TYLI Taiwan included three underground cut-and-cover stations: the Xinzhuang (O2), Touchien Chuang (O3), and Hsiense Temple (O4) stations, and associated bored tunnels.
+TYLin’s scope of work included three underground cut-and-cover stations: the Xinzhuang (O2) station, Touchien Chuang (O3) station, and Hsiense Temple (O4) station, and associated bored tunnels.

-- The 4000-meters-squared transfer facility, with a 2-story parking lot, is located near entrance A of the O3 station.
+- The 4000-square-meter transfer facility, with a two-story parking lot, is located near entrance A of the O3 station.

-- There is a 141-meter-long crossover section located west of O2 station, and an L-shaped pedestrian underpass connected to entrance A of the O3 station at the junction of S-Yuan Road and Zhong Zheng Road.
+- An L-shaped pedestrian underpass is connected to entrance A of the O3 station at the junction of S-Yuan Road and Zhong Zheng Road.

-- Light structures and transparent architectural design concepts were adopted for the station entrances, reflecting the local characteristics of each station and corresponding to the chosen public art themes.
+- Light structures and transparent architectural design concepts were adopted for the station entrances, reflecting the local characteristics and chosen public art themes.

 - Precast concrete segmental lining was used for the bored tunnels, except at the junction of the bored tunnels and cross passages where steel segmental lining was used.